kf-cuanschutz/AMD_diversification/README.md

 Please follow the recommendation below in order to adapt your NVIDIA pytorch pipeline into AMD

-ROCM adaptation steps on Alpine on Alpine:
+ROCM adaptation steps on Alpine:
 =========================================================

 1) Access an AMD debug partition GPU partition on Alpine and clone the repository